MindWorkAI/AI-Studio/documentation/Setup.md

 6. The final command should be: `xattr -r -d com.apple.quarantine /Applications/MindWork\ AI\ Studio.app`.
 Press Enter.
 7. Now, you might close the Terminal app and the Finder.

 The AI Studio app should now open without any issues.
+Once the app is installed, it will check for updates automatically.
+If a new version is available, you will be prompted to install it.

 ## Linux